conradakunga/Blog/_posts/2022-10-14-how-to-order-classes-and-records-in-c.md

 ---
 layout: post
-title: How To Order Classes And Records
+title: How To Order Classes And Records In C#
 date: 2022-10-14 16:50:56 +0300
 categories:
     - C#